kaditya25/game-engine/doc/final-project-instructions.md

 function provides access to map data, balloon data, and the current state of the quadcopter and requires students to specify trajectories for the quadcopters.

 Note that the interface only specifies the input and output (quad state -> quad trajectory), but not how to accomplish it.
-It is up to students' discretion how they want to complete the function.
+It is up to students' discretion how to complete the function.

 While the entire project boils down to one function in one file, understand that the problem set before you is not trivial.
 You will find that the problem of